rekha-balan/azure-docs-test2-pr.nl-NL/articles/iot-hub/iot-hub-intel-edison-kit-c-get-started.md

 ---
 title: Intel Edison to cloud (C) - Connect Intel Edison to Azure IoT Hub | Microsoft Docs
-description: Connect Intel Edison to Azure IoT Hub for Intel Edison to send data to the Azure cloud.
+description: Learn how to setup and connect Intel Edison to Azure IoT Hub for Intel Edison to send data to the Azure cloud platform in this tutorial.
+author: rangv
+manager: ''
+keywords: azure iot intel edison, intel edison iot hub, intel edison send data to cloud, intel edison to cloud ms.service: iot-hub
 services: iot-hub
-documentationcenter: ''
-author: shizn
-manager: timtl
-tags: ''
-keywords: azure iot intel edison, intel edison iot hub, intel edison send data to cloud, intel edison to cloud ms.assetid: 4885fa2c-c2ee-4253-b37f-ccd55f92b006 ms.service: iot-hub ms.devlang: c ms.topic: article ms.tgt_pltfrm: na ms.workload: na ms.date: 4/17/2017 ms.author: xshi ms.custom: H1Hack27Feb2017
+ms.devlang: c
+ms.topic: conceptual
+ms.date: 4/11/2018
+ms.author: rangv
-ms.openlocfilehash: 3aba8d683da018703edc925c11a0420b297ac9fb
+ms.openlocfilehash: 0138b44141bb64671ed2feb522c4b7fa14cab696
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44671811"
+ms.locfileid: "44798010"
 ---
 # <a name="connect-intel-edison-to-azure-iot-hub-c"></a>Connect Intel Edison to Azure IoT Hub (C)

 [!INCLUDE [iot-hub-get-started-device-selector](../../includes/iot-hub-get-started-device-selector.md)]

 In this tutorial, you begin by learning the basics of working with Intel Edison.
-You then learn how to seamlessly connect your devices to the cloud by using [Azure IoT Hub](iot-hub-what-is-iot-hub.md).
+You then learn how to seamlessly connect your devices to the cloud by using [Azure IoT Hub](about-iot-hub.md).

 Don't have a kit yet?
 Start [here](https://azure.microsoft.com/develop/iot/starter-kits)

 ## <a name="what-you-do"></a>What you do

-* Setup Intel Edison and and Grove modules.
+* Setup Intel Edison and Grove modules.
 * Create an IoT hub.
 * Register a device for Edison in your IoT hub.
 * Run a sample application on Edison to send sensor data to your IoT hub.